Gobot1234/steam.py/docs/faq.rst

     - `Logging <https://realpython.com/courses/logging-python/>`_
     - `Decorators <https://realpython.com/primer-on-python-decorators/>`_

-You should have knowledge over all of the above this is due to the to the semi-complex nature of the library along with asynchronous programming, it can be rather overwhelming for a beginner.
+You should have knowledge over all of the above this is due to the semi-complex nature of the library along with asynchronous programming, it can be rather overwhelming for a beginner.
 Properly learning python will both prevent confusion and frustration when receiving help from others but will make it easier when reading documentation and when debugging any issues in your code.